-- This person has to work hard to see well - This person's eyes are required to change from light to dark or vice versa - This person can easily misinterpret shapes and movement a.
+- This person has to work hard to see well - This person's eyes are required to change from light to dark or vice versa - This person can easily misinterpret shapes and movement

+This person can easily inisinterpret shapes and movement a.
 Is the lighting bright enough to read and see well?
 NO YES b.
 Are floors, walls, and surfaces free of all shadows?
 NO YES c.
 Do all areas of the room have the same amount of light, with the exception of reading lamps?
 NO YES d.
 Are stairways as bright as or brighter than other spaces?
 NO YES e.
 Are all objects easy to see and recognize, for example no objects in front of bright windows or down long hallways NO YES that look like frightening or confusing shadows and dark shapes?
 Comments: